bitmark-inc/bitmark-node-docker/README.md

 ## Chain

 Bitmark provide two diffrent chains for the bitmarkd to join in.
-They are testing, bitmark.
+They are `testing`, `bitmark`.

 In order to finish a transaction, you need to send bitcoin or litecoin to the proofing(mining) address of the bitcoin or litecoin which can be configured in the proofing block via web ui.

+Please note that: there is a default value given in both chain.
+Please set your own value if you want to validate a transfer via you own addresses.

 Here is a table to indicate what bitmark chain corresponds to which coin chain